-An example Work Breakdown Structure is provided below.

-- Milestones: The Applicant should provide appropriate milestones throughout the project to demonstrate success, where success is defined as technical achievement rather than simply completing a task.
+- or uncertainties, and any further clarification, such as why a specific approach is being taken.
+An example Work Breakdown Structure is provided below. - Milestones: The Applicant's hould provide a ppropriate milestones throughout the project to demonstrate success, where success is defined as technical achievement rather than simply completing a task.
 To ensure that milestones are relevant, Applicants should follow the SMART rule of thumb, which is that all milestones should be Specific, Measurable, Achievable, Relevant, and Timely.
 Unless otherwise specified in the FOA, the minimum requirement is that each project must have at least one milestone per quarter for the duration of the project (depending on the project, more milestones may be necessary to comprehensively demonstrate progress).
 The Applicant should also provide the means by which the milestone will be verified.
 In addition to describing milestones in the Workplan text and including them in the schedule, the Applicant is required to complete the Milestone Summary Table shown below. - Go/No-Go Decision Points: The Applicant should provide project-wide go/no-go decision points at appropriate points in the Workplan.
-A go/no-go decision point is a risk management tool and a project management best practice to ensure that, for the current phase or period of performance, technical success is definitively achieved and potential for success in future phases or periods of performance is evaluated, prior to actually beginning the execution of future phases.
+A go/no-go decision point is a risk management tool and a project management best practice to ensure that, for the current phase or period of performance, technical success is definitively achieved and potential for success in future phases or periods of performance is evaluated, prior to a ctually beginning the execution of future phases.
 Unless otherwise specified in the FOA, the minimum requirement is that each project must have at least one project-wide go/no-go decision point for each year (12-month period) of the project.
 The Applicant should also provide the specific technical criteria to be used to make the go/no-go decision.
-In addition to describing the go/no-go decision points in the Workplan text and including them in the schedule, the Applicant is required to complete the Milestone Summary Table shown below, which must include go/no-go decision points and their method of verification. - Project Schedule (Gantt Chart or similar): The Applicant should provide a detailed schedule for the entire project, including task and subtask durations, milestones, and go/no-go decision points. - Project Management: The Applicant should discuss the team's proposed management plan, including the following: - The overall approach to and organization for managing the work - The roles of each Project Team member - Any critical handoffs/interdependencies among Project Team members - The technical and management aspects of the management plan, including systems and practices, such as financial and project management practices - The approach to project risk management - A description of how project changes will be handled - If applicable, the approach to Quality Assurance/Control - How communications will be maintained among Project Team members - Market Transformation/Commercialization Plan: The Applicant should provide a market transformation/commercialization plan, including the following:
+In addition to describing the go/no-go decision points in the Workplan text and including them in the schedule, the Applicant is required to complete the Milestone Summary Table shown below, which must include go/no-go decision points and their method of verification. - Project Schedule (Gantt Chart or similar): The Applicant should provide a detailed schedule for the entire project, including task and subtask durations, milestones, and go/no-go decision points. - Project Management: The Applicant should discuss the team's proposed management plan, including the following: - The overall approach to and organization for managing the work - o The roles of each Project Team member - Any critical handoffs/interdependencies a mong Project Team members - o The technical and management a spects of the management plan, including systems and practices, such as financial and project management practices - o The approach to project risk management - o A description of how project changes will be handled - o If applicable, the approach to Quality Assurance/Control

-- Identification of target market, competitors, and distribution channels for proposed technology along with known or perceived barriers to market penetration, including a mitigation plan - Identification of a product development and/or service plan, commercialization timeline, financing, product marketing, legal/regulatory considerations including intellectual property, infrastructure requirements, data dissemination, U.S. manufacturing plan etc., and product distribution.
+- How communications will be maintained a mong Project Team members - Market Transformation/Commercialization Plan (NOTE: This section is only required for inclusion in Area of Interest 1 Applications): The Applicant's hould provide a market transformation/commercialization plan, including the following: - Identification of target market, competitors, and distribution channels for proposed technology along with known or perceived barriers to market penetration, including a mitigation plan - Identification of a product development and/or service plan, commercialization timeline, financing, product marketing, legal/regulatory considerations including intellectual property, infrastructure requirements, data dissemination, U.S. manufacturing plan etc., and product distribution.